daad-adventure-writer/daad/README.md

 ## The compiler: DRC

 DAAD's compiler [DRC](https://github.com/daad-adventure-writer/DRC) is available in a separate repository.
-Please also refer to the [DRC Wiki](https://github.com/daad-adventure-writer/DRC/wiki)for learning how to use it.
+Please also refer to the [DRC Wiki](https://github.com/daad-adventure-writer/DRC/wiki) for learning how to use it.

 ## Pixel image support and additional content: Maluva